Rjk4133/MIST-Group-Project-1/README.md

 Name of the database: ns_F2329704Group4

-Additional Information: Each query listed above is marked in the database using stored procedures which can be called using the following format: INSERT FORMAT
+Additional Information: Each query listed above is marked in the database using stored procedures which can be called using the following format: "CALL TP_QX()" where X is equal to the query number.

 # CHATGPT Logs: